mhyrr/kanonical/src/pages/2018-02-07-potential.md

 > Just do the best you can, every day.

 Move with effort.
 Over and over and over.
 [Sisyphus](https://en.wikipedia.org/wiki/Sisyphus) might have a repetitive job sometimes, but I bet he's a strong motherfucker.

+---

+My friend Matt offered a useful criticism.
+He said "I don't think you can get to expertise just by doing.
+Eventually you start wasting time with trial and error and hit diminishing returns.
+And that's when you need to stop doing and reflect.
+So my new theory is that the best way to learn is through a cycle of action and reflection."

+I agree completely.
+The title of this was *On the Dangers* of Potential Energy intentionally.
+It's not that potential energy is inherently bad; it's that it can lead to laziness, stagnation or an illusion of progress.
+It's still completely a requirement to gain expertise, but must be tempered in the forge of action.